kristalz/Computational_methods_Informatics/README.md

 1. Attribute:

-`root`: Use class `QTNode` to store the minimum and maximum values in x and y axises as the root node.
+`root`: Use class `QTNode` to store the minimum and maximum values in x and y axes as the root node.

 2. Methods:

 `addnode(self,node,data)`: Add the points from the data set to tree nodes.
+This method will be used to add the points in the training data set.

 - If the data set has no values, return none.